frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/human-resources/salary-slip.md

 ### 3.1.
 Salary Slip based on Attendance/Leave

-HR user can create Salary Slip on based on Attendance or leave.
+HR users can create Salary Slip based on Attendance or leave.
 The Working days will calculated on basis of leave/Attendance, depending on the field **Payroll based on** in [HR Settings](/docs/user/manual/en/human-resource/hr-settings).
 If Payroll is based on Attendance then, the **Leave without pay** will be considered as absent and **half-day** will be considered as half-day absent.

 ### 3.2.
 Salary Slip based on Timesheet